websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 ### Image

-Users can select an image file (`.jpg`, `.png`) from Web Content Images, the Documents and Media library, or upload an image file from their local file systems.
+Users can select an image file (`.gif`, `.jpeg`, `.jpg`, or `.png`) from Web Content Images, the Documents and Media library, or upload an image file from their local file systems.

 ![Image fields let users upload images or select from existing images in Docs and Media or Web Content Images.](./forms-field-types-reference/images/11.png)